quantum-ods/qmlcourse/qmlcourse/book/linalg/en/vectors.md

 The question arises, is this basis unique in two-dimensional space, or not?

-The answer to this question is no. In fact, one can take any two vectors (**almost any**) and they too will be a basis, provided that any vector can be decomposed by their linear combination.
+The answer to this question is no. In fact, one can take any two vectors (**almost any**) and they will also form a basis, provided that any vector can be decomposed by their linear combination.

 **Example**.